 Thanks for visiting Free Tours by Foot New York!

-In this post, we answer two questions, how long is the High Line and how long does it take to walk its entire length.
-Visit our master post for more tips on how to experience the High Line as well as guided tours of this elevated park.
+In this post, we answer two questions: how long is the High Line and how long does it take to walk its entire length.
+Check out our in-depth posts on how to best experience the High Line and guided tours of this elevated park.

 Walking the High Line is #3 on our top 10 free things to do in NYC.